underdoeg/ofxBlender/README.md

-# blend file loading for openframeworks
+# blender file loading for open frameworks

+This addon enables native loading of Blenders blend file format.
+It translates the data into extended of core objects like ofNode, ofMesh, ofCamera.

+Most objects have an inheritance structure like this

+[ADD IMAGE HERE]

+## Features

-## partially implemented features
+### partially implemented

-* meshes (tris and quads)
-* cameras
-* lights
 * scenes

-## planned
+### planned

 * materials (colors & textures)
 * animation data (position, rotation, scale)
 * scene hierarchy
+* meshes (tris and quads)
+* cameras
+* lights

+## limitations

+* Compressed blend files are not supported
+* Only tested with Blender 2.7

 ## platforms

-Developed on linux (Ubuntu 12.04 64bit).
-Should also work on os x, win, ios, android
+Developed on linux (Arch 64bit), but should also work on Mac & Windows.